Student and Academic Support Administrator

 About the Role

-You will be responsible for the delivery of allocated academic administration and student support relating to taught and/or research students and for ensuring high levels of customer support and student satisfaction.
-You will provide support to the SAS Manager and SAS Leads in the delivery and organisation of courses and their course elements
+As a Student and Academic Support Administrator, you will be responsible for supporting the delivery of allocated academic administration and student support relating to taught and/or research students and for ensuring high levels of customer support.

-For an informal discussion, please contact Michelle Parcell, Student and Academic Support Manager via email on: firstname.lastname@example.org
+For an informal discussion about this opportunity, please contact Jessica Puttick, Student and Academic Support Manager (SWEE), (E): firstname.lastname@example.org